akiranishii/rnaseq-pipeline/README.md

 3. The Pathway analysis files will be located in a subfolder called "PathwayAnalysis."
 The folder contains the following data for each comparison:
-* `.rnk` file used as input for Gene Set Enrichment Analysis
+* `.rnk` file used as input for Gene Set Enrichment Analysis (GSEA)
-* GSEA folders for
+* GSEA output folders (analysis conducted for 'Hallmark gene set,' 'Curated gene set,' and 'Regulatory target gene set').
+More information on GSEA and available gene sets can be accessed here: http://www.gsea-msigdb.org/gsea/msigdb/index.jsp

 ## Post-Pipeline File Cleanup